Guided Visualisation in Therapy – The Benefits Might Surprise You.

 And at any point if you feel uncomfortable you can of course pause and speak up.

-When the visualisation ends, the therapist will guide you to return your awareness to the present moment, and will allow you a moment to gently readjust and become alert again.
+When the visualization ends, Lazzaro will guide you to return your awareness to the present moment, and will allow you a moment to gently readjust and become alert again.

-Visualisation is a safe and gentle technique with no reported side effects that is even used on children.
-If you are interested in trying it for yourself, speak to your therapist about integrating it into the work you are doing.
+Visualization is a safe and gentle technique with no reported side effects that is even used on children.
+If you are interested in trying it for yourself, speak to Lazzaro about integrating it into the work you are doing.